-Ines Lindner is associate professor of Mathematical Economics at the Department of Econometrics/OR at the Vrije Univerisiteit Amsterdam.
+Ines Lindner is associate professor of Mathematical Economics at the Vrije Universiteit Amsterdam.
 She graduated from the University of Hamburg as Diplom-Mathematikerin in 1998 and completed her Ph.D. in Mathematical Economics in 2003.

 Before joining VU Amsterdam in 2007, she held the positions at CORE, Université Catholique de Louvain (BE), Naval Postgraduate School, Monterey (USA) and Utrecht School of Economics.

-She has published in leading economics journals (Journal of Development Economics, Social Networks) and is Tinbergen Institute Research Fellow.
+She has published in leading economics journals (Journal of Development Economics, International Economic Review, Social Networks) and is Tinbergen Institute Research Fellow.

 List of publications

 Lindner, I. and Strulik, H. (2020).
 Innovation and inequality in a small world International Economic Review, 61(2):683--719.

 Koster, M., Kurz, S., Lindner, I. and Napel, S. (2017).
 The prediction value Social Choice and Welfare, 48(2):433--460.

 Huang, J., Koster, M. and Lindner, I. (2016).
 Diffusion of behavior in network games with threshold dynamics Mathematical Social Sciences, 84(November):109--118.

 Lindner, I. and Strulik, H. (2014).
 From Tradition to Modernity: Economic Growth in a Small World Journal of Development Economics, 109(July):17--29.